igor-marinescu/YouDownUI/README.md

 # YouDownUI
-Graphical User Interface for youtube-dl (ytdl-org)
+Graphical User Interface for downloading online videos using 3rd party command line tools (yt-dlp, youtube-dl, etc.)
 ![Alt YouDownUI](/documents/img/screenshot1.png)

+## Releases
+  - 31.10.2023 YouDownUI 1.1 (MD5 Checksum: 4f22a82a779fa507bca989862e912bc7 *YouDownUI.exe)
+	- Added possibiliy to specify the downloadeder tool (not hardcoded anymore).
+	- Added possibilty to download only Audio.

 ## What is YouDownUI
 YouDownUI helps you easily, using mouse or keyboard-shortcuts, to download videos from online platforms.
-It is a graphical User Interface (made in Qt) which calls in background the youtube-dl.exe application.
+It is a graphical User Interface (made in Qt) which calls in background a downloader (yt-dlp, youtube-dl, etc.) tool.

-You don't have to manually start the command line and invoke youtube-dl with desired arguments.
+You don't have to manually start the command line and invoke the downloader tool with desired arguments.
 YouDownUI does it for you.

 A very intuitive User Interface allows you to: